gabortill/angularjs-style-guide/README.md

 Used as constructor functions.

 ### create factory()
-Create an Object with the same name inside the function (check the GOOD factory example below).
+Create an Object with the same name inside the function.

 **why?**